wadelau/wadelau.github.io/hanjst/hanjst-ready-to-go.md

 </html>
 ```

-This is all, the quick start consists of three files, `news.html`, `news.php` and `Hanjst.js` and presents four stages of the Hanjst template engine:
+This is all, the quick start consists of three files, `news.html`, `news.php` and `Hanjst.js` and presents four stages of the Hanjst template engine, Original template file, Server-side data, Raw template contents and Final pure

 ### GWA2 in Java